 Leefort Terrace is on 3.2 acres of land owned the Salem Housing Authority.
 Beacon Communities, in collaboration with the Salem Housing Authority, will redevelop the property into a 124-unit, 100% affordable rental, intergenerational, regenerative and climate resilient development.
 The Salem Redevelopment Authority owns a vacant one acre parcel adjacent to the MTBA that will be developed into 120 mixed income apartments.
-Both of these projects leverage publicly owned land to address the need identified in the Consolidated Plan for affordable housing in Salem.
+Both of these projects are anticipating breaking ground in the winter of 2024 and will both leverage publicly owned land to address the need identified in the Consolidated Plan for affordable housing in Salem.

-The City is studying several publicly owned sites and if it is feasible to develop affordable homes on the publicly owned land, the City may leverage that land to address the need for more affordable homes.
 In 2021 the Urban Land Institute commenced a technical assistance panel to analyze the challenges and opportunities of increasing its affordable housing stock by developing the City's high school property.

-Public infrastructure and facilities including buildings, parks, roads, sidewalks, the Community Life Center and other public properties continue to enhance the mobility, economic vitality, and quality of life for low- and moderate-income persons.
+Public infrastructure and facilities including buildings, parks, roads, sidewalks, the Community Life Center and other public properties continue to enhance the mobility, economic vitality, and quality of life for low-and moderate-income persons.